|

 like Grisham, King and Clancy, whose readers are mostly the

+sort of people who like soap operas.
 It is all the more astonishing, therefore, to come across

 a novel like James Thackara’s “The Book of Kings”,